Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 Personally I am not much of a PvP player, so this section is cut rather short.
 There is a league system in the game.
 PvP also offers reward tracks, meaning that you can select a track and every game you play gives you progress towards is, with loot at certain stages and a grand chest at the end.
 As well as that there is an automated tournament system with multiple tournaments per day and a really big monthly tournament.
 Winning that grants you a statue in the heart of the mists, the PvP lobby of the game.
 PvP offers to you acquire a unique legendary backpack.

-One important note about PvP is that there is no gear grind.
-Stats are handled with amulets you can equip.
-While some of them have a small up front initial cost this enables the game to be fair balanced stat wise.
-Someone just joining has the same tools to win like an experienced player.

 ## 8.6 WvW

 Similar to PvP I don't know much about WvW.
 World vs World is a massive scale PvP where servers fight against one another to seize control of 3 regions.
 Similar to PvP it offers reward tracks and has its own legendary backpack you can acquire.

-Other than PvP a gear grind technically exists in WvW since it doesn't use amulets but the PvE weapons and armor you wear.
-This means that you have way more freedom in your builds, but at the same time have to take care of having decent equipment.

 [To the top](#Guild Wars 2 new Player Tutorial)